cloudfoundation-community/cloudfoundation.org/docs/maturity-model/iam/federated-identity-and-authentication.md

 Synchronize the central enterprise AD to Azure using the [Azure AD Connect Sync](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-sync-whatis) tool.
 Leverage [hybrid identity](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/) architecture to federate AAD authentication to an on-premise ADFS service.

+Identities (Users, Groups, and Memberships) are synchronized into an AAD Tenant owned by the organization.

 Leveraging Azure AD Connect Sync also makes it trivial to implement [Identity Lifecycle Management](/maturity-model/iam/identity-lifecycle-management.md).

 ### Google Cloud Identity